top of page

 3. Final fixative?
 Apply gently to avoid shifting.

-Both “Actor” and “Athlete” are not for sale and are Not Endorsed – they’re bold experiments in:
+“Athlete” like certain other original Eyecon artworks is not for sale – they’re bold experiments in:

 • Unfamiliar substrates